 While you can check several things in your system on your own, only a qualified home comfort specialist can refill coolant, check for leaks and fine tune the system to ensure it is running as efficiently as possible.
 Scheduling an annual service check and tune-up during the spring will ensure that your system runs well all summer long.
 During the AC tune-up and inspection, your contractor will check for small problems that need to be adjusted to avoid big problems later, while also fine tuning the system for optimal efficiency.

 Spring is the best time for this tune-up because you can beat the summer rush.
-Contact Michael Bonsby Heating & Air Conditioning today to schedule a tune-up of your system, and prepare your home for a cool, comfortable summer.
+Contact Michael Bonsby HVAC & Plumbing today to schedule a tune-up of your system, and prepare your home for a cool, comfortable summer.